ewasm/testnet/rust.md

 Now that the WebAssembly backend is installed, it can be used to compile almost any Rust project to a Wasm binary.
 However, Ewasm also specifies a set of imports and exports for contracts.
 These are roughly analogous to symbols in a native binary.

-In order to properly export and import said symbols, the project must be compiled as a "shared library".
+In order to properly export and import said symbols, the project must be compiled as a "shared library."
 While this has no meaning in WebAssembly (all binaries are modules), the flag ensures that the compiler will export and import the correct symbols.

 To do this, ensure that the project uses `lib.rs` as the crate root (not `main.rs`), and add the following lines to `Cargo.toml`: